 A wrongful death occurs when a person, company, or other entity acts negligently, carelessly, or recklessly to cause the death of a person.
 A wrongful death claim must be filed by a representative on behalf of the survivors who suffer damage from the decedent’s death.
 The representative is usually the executor of the decedent’s estate.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices civil litigation and represents clients in Sacramento, California and clients in Northern California with services they need and deserve in their insurance claim.
+The Law Offices of Edward Misleh, APC is a law firm that practices civil litigation and clients in Northern California with services they need and deserve in their insurance claim.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Wrongful Death is a claim against a person who can be held liable for a death.
 The claim is brought in a civil action, usually by a representative survivor because the dead person cannot bring a suit.